 of which he is a proud member.

-Mr. Hiuni has taught at Pratt Institute, School of Visual Arts, FIT, Hofstra, Bucknell, SUNY, The Metropolitan Museum of Art and The Museum of Modern Art, Provincetown Art Association & Museum, and at the National Theatre School of Canada.
-He holds an MFA in studio art and an interdisciplinary PhD (Art History/Art Education/Performance Studies), both from Penn State.
-He is adjunct professor of art at Empire State College and Woodbury University.
+A multi-disciplinary artist, Mr. Hiuni's work extends into the fields of visual art and graphic design.
+He has had many exhibition in the United States and Canada, and has many design clients around the world.
+As professor, he has taught at Pratt Institute, School of Visual Arts, FIT, Hofstra, Bucknell, SUNY, The Metropolitan Museum of Art and The Museum of Modern Art, Provincetown Art Association & Museum, and at the National Theatre School of Canada.
+He holds an MFA in studio art and an interdisciplinary PhD (Performance Studies/Art History/Art Education), both from Penn State.
+He is adjunct professor of art at Woodbury University, Berkeley Extension and Distinguished Instructor at UCLA Extension.

 For graphic design, please visit dahndesigns.com